octolane-org/cap.octolane.com/README.md

 ## Introduction

 cap.octolane.com is the open-source cap table management infrastructure for all founders and investors.
+For cloud ☁️ hosted solution to this Cap Table Management, [register here 👉](https://jl1zzmzlaee.typeform.com/to/Fbf4XlNu).

 ## Features